 This is one of the best aspects of being a student, the projects are limitless and this can make them incredibly fun and engaging to work on.

-When working within a practice however, being interested and therefore invested in the projects that they do and that you work on, is one of the most important factors to consider when applying for a position.
+When working within a practice or firm however, being interested and therefore invested in the projects that they do and that you work on, is one of the most important factors to consider when applying for a position.

 Many larger practices will also work within other sectors, and this could offer the chance to experience a range of different building types and methods of working, which can be a great opportunity for students and newly qualified architects going into their first job who are yet to find their niche or just want a broad range of experiences.